Supporting Evidence 2

 "[We were viewed as] a pair of crazy lunatics who had jumped onto the wrong bandwagon and there were no arguments presented to say that you are wrong for such a such a reason."
 (1)

-But now a kind of silence of the clowns has taken place as more scientists take the idea seriously.
-The interest is particularly well-founded in recent times when we realise microorganisms on Earth can and will survive at the heart of, say, a nuclear reactor.
-These extremophile creatures were detected surviving and eating holes in the stainless steel cylinders inside highly alkaline water in the presence of spent nuclear fuel rods.
-Also, bacteria frozen in the deep ice of Antarctica for tens of thousands of years can be revived at room temperature in the laboratory today.
+But now a kind of silence of the clowns from those who thought the two scientists were crazy has taken place as more scientists take the idea seriously.
+The interest is particularly well-founded now that we know that microorganisms on Earth can and will survive in the heart of, say, a nuclear reactor.
+These extremophilic creatures have been found to survive in highly alkaline water in the presence of spent fuel rods, eating holes in the stainless steel cylinders.
+Similarly, bacteria frozen in the deep ice of Antarctica for tens of thousands of years can now be revived at room temperature in the laboratory without any trouble.
 So why not millions or hundreds of millions of years?
-This means that in space, bacteria can survive.
-In fact, Earthly bacteria is said to be thriving on the Moon thanks to the successful Apollo mission in 1969 to land on the celestial surface.
-Perhaps this might explain why the U.S. Administration are not so keen to get back to the Moon in a hurry.
+This means that bacteria can survive in space.
+In fact, Earthly bacteria are said to be thriving on the Moon thanks to the successful Apollo mission to land on the lunar surface in 1969.
+Perhaps this explains why the U.S. government is not so keen to return to the Moon in a hurry.

 At any rate, if bacteria can survive in space, why not in another part of the universe?

 NASA has looked into this issue with more than a glancing interest.
-After carrying out some tests, the explanation has convinced enough scientists to the point where they are looking more closely for the evidence in space.
+After carrying out some tests, the explanation that life could have started outside of the Earth has convinced enough scientists to the point where they are looking more closely for the evidence in space.
 The only problem is where.
-Since the Moon is contaminated with Earthly bugs at this point in time, and probably Mars as well after the landing of several probes on its surface, NASA wants to send another probe to a more pristine environment in space.
+Since the Moon is currently contaminated with Earthly bugs, and Mars is likely to be too after several probes have landed on its surface, NASA wants to send another probe to a more pristine environment in space.

-NASA's first attempt to gather the evidence began in 2003 and repeated in 2006 when it sent into space a US$158 million (A$300 million) spacecraft called Contour (short for COmet Nucleus TOUR) designed to analyse the icy material in the nucleus of two comets - Comet Encke in 2003 and Comet Schwassmann-Wachmann 3 in 2006.
+NASA's first attempt to gather the evidence began in 2003 and was repeated in 2006 when it sent into space a US$158 million (A$300 million) spacecraft called Contour (short for COmet Nucleus TOUR) into space to analyse the icy material in the nucleus of two comets - Comet Encke in 2003 and Comet Schwassmann-Wachmann 3 in 2006.
 The results were inconclusive.
 Perhaps the quantities of alien bacteria were too small and/or hidden deep inside the comets?
-Not deterred by the results, NASA has realized that maybe all it would take is for one of these comets to land in a place where an alien bacteria could, in the right environment, multiply into quantities that can be detected by the scientists.
+Undeterred by the results, NASA has realized that it may be enough for one of these comets to land in a place where, in the right environment, an alien bacterium could multiply into quantities that could be detected by scientists.
 Therefore, a plan is underway to send a probe to Europa in 2018.
 Why?
-Because the moon is believed to have liquid water underneath its icy surface and should have collected enough icy comets over billions of years to determine whether the panspermia theory is a reality or not.
+Because the moon is believed to have liquid water beneath its icy surface and should have collected enough icy comets over billions of years to determine whether or not the panspermia theory is a reality.

-The idea that life could exist on Europa is credited to astronomer Guy Consolmagno SJ, now the curator of the Vatican's own astronomy observatory outside Rome, Italy.
-In his early work at MIT to determine the internal structure of the outer moons of the solar system using computer modeling, he jokingly thought and wrote in his Masters thesis how it might be possible for little bugs to be swimming in the liquid oceans of water below the icy crust of Europa.
+The idea that life could exist on Europa is credited to astronomer Guy Consolmagno SJ, now curator of the Vatican's own astronomical observatory outside Rome, Italy.
+In his early work at MIT, using computer modelling to determine the internal structure of the outer moons of the solar system, he jokingly thought and wrote in his Masters thesis how it might be possible for little bugs to swim in the liquid oceans of water below the icy crust of Europa.
 NASA is not quite laughing.
-In fact, NASA is determined to find out if this theory is true.
+In fact, NASA is so serious about the thought that it is determined to find out if this theory is true.

 The project is currently being headed by engineer Dr Bill Stone of Stone Aerospace under contract with NASA.
 As Stone said: